 1. Introduction

-AI-enabled fitness services collect activity, physiological, and location data for guidance and monitoring, which can create privacy and security concerns.
-Yet many users continue using these services while reporting privacy worry, a pattern often discussed as a privacy paradox [
+AI enabled fitness services collect activity, physiological, and location data for monitoring and personalized guidance, which raises persistent privacy and security concerns.
+Nevertheless, many users continue to rely on such services while simultaneously reporting privacy worry, a pattern commonly described as a privacy paradox [

 1,